Join whatsapp group Join Now

 Chromosomes

-They are made up of DNA, the genetic material that actually controls all the functions of the body and is responsible for the transmission of characters from one generation to the other.
+They are made up of DNA, the genetic material that controls all the functions of the body and is responsible for the transmission of characters from one generation to the other.
 In every species, there is a definite number of chromosomes in the nucleus of its cells.

 • It was discovered by Bendon.